vans-codelab/Caesar-Cipher/README.md

     Choose whether to encrypt ("encode") or decrypt ("decode") the text.
 Then, enter the text and the desired shift to encrypt or decrypt it.

 ### Context
 This project was developed as part of the "100 Days of Code - The Complete Python Pro Bootcamp" course by Angela Yu on Udemy, where I learned the basic concepts of Python programming.
 After completing the basic Caesar Cipher from the course, I decided to expand the project by adding additional features, such as supporting numbers and special characters in the encrypted text.
-For better readability and structure, I also refactored selected code blocks into functions and moved them into a separate module.
+To improve readability and structure, selected code blocks were refactored into functions and moved to a separate module.
+Furthermore, I considered the possibility of incorrect user inputs and adapted the code to handle these errors.

 ### German Version
 For the German version of this README, please refer to [README_DE.md](https://github.com/vans-codelab/Caesar-Cipher/blob/side-branch/README_DE.md).